Wisepops logo

 15. Test your campaigns

-We mentioned A/B testing a few times, but we really can’t overstate how important this pop up best practice is.
+We mentioned A/B testing for popups a few times, but we really can’t overstate how important this pop up best practice is.
 The thing is, even a small change can make a difference, so testing popup design to find the best-performing versions is a must.

 Here’s proof: Asphalte, a clothing brand, tested two popup campaigns and increased the CTR from 15% to 25%.
 That helped to generate over 4,000 new leads every month.